 7. The title page should be a separate document from the main text and should be uploaded separately.

-8. The “Affirmation of Originality and Assignment of Copyright/The Disclosure Form for Potential Conflicts of Interest Form” should be downloaded from the website, filled thoroughly and uploaded during the submission of the manuscript.
+8. The “Affirmation of Originality and Assignment of Copyright/The Disclosure Form for Potential Conflicts of Interest Form” and Authorship Contribution Form should be downloaded from the website, filled thoroughly and uploaded during the submission of the manuscript.

 The author(s) hereby affirms that the manuscript submitted is original, that all statement asserted as facts are based on author(s) careful investigation and research for accuracy, that the manuscript does not, in whole or part, infringe any copyright, that it has not been published in total or in part and is not being submitted or considered for publication in total or in part elsewhere.
 Completed Copyright Assignment & Affirmation of Originality Form will be uploaded during submission.
 By signing this form;